 Introduction

-Primary ciliary dyskinesia (PCD) is an inherited clinical syndrome characterised by abnormal or absent cilia motion.
+Primary ciliary dyskine(Kuehni et al., 2010)sia (PCD) is an inherited clinical syndrome characterised by abnormal or absent cilia motion.
 PCD is genetically heterogenous and most commonly inherited in an autosomal recessive pattern, though it is rarely X-linked or autosomal dominant (Zariwala et al., 2007).
 Recent advances in genetic testing have led to causative genetic mutations across more than 40 genes being identified in over 70% of patients with PCD (Lucas et al., 2020).
 The reported prevalence of PCD varies considerably between populations, from 1 in 400 in a highly consanguineous Dutch population to 1 in 20,000 in the wider European population (Kuehni et al., 2010; Onoufriadis et al., 2013).
-However the true prevalence in the general population is likely to be higher owing to underdiagnosis, and a recent estimate based on the allele frequency of disease-causing variants calculated the minimum global prevalence at 1 in 7554 (Behan, Galvin, et al., 2016; Hannah et al., 2022; Kuehni et al., 2010; O’Callaghan et al., 2010).
+However the true prevalence in the general population is likely to be higher owing to underdiagnosis, and a recent estimate based on the allele frequency of disease-causing variants calculated the minimum global prevalence at 1 in 7554 (Gerber et al., 2008; Kawasaki et al., 2015; Ma C. et al., 2021; Phillips D.M. et al., 1995; Wang et al., 2020; Wu et al., 2020)(Behan, Galvin, et al., 2016; Hannah et al., 2022; Kuehni et al., 2010; O’Callaghan et al., 2010).
 The clinical phenotype of PCD is variable but commonly reported features include chronic rhinosinusitis and persistent wet cough from early infancy, otitis media, bronchiectasis and infertility (Goutaki et al., 2016).
 Approximately 50% of people with PCD also exhibit mirror-image reversal of internal organs (situs inversus), which is caused by dysmotile embryonic node cilia, resulting in random left-right orientation of organs (Kennedy et al., 2007; Kuehni et al., 2010; Noone et al., 1999; Okada et al., 1999; Supp et al., 1999).
 The presence of situs inversus associated with PCD is commonly referred to as ‘Kartagener syndrome’ (Kartagener, 1933).
 PCD is often diagnosed late and there is no single gold standard diagnostic test (Kuehni et al., 2010; Lucas et al., 2017; Shoemark et al., 2019).
 In patients with a clinical history suggestive of PCD, a series of tests is performed to establish a diagnosis as recommended by the European Respiratory Society and American Thoracic Society guidelines (Lucas et al., 2017; Shapiro et al., 2018).
 Diagnostic testing includes measurement of nasal nitric oxide levels, genetic testing and high-speed video microscopy analysis and ultrastructure analysis by transmission electron microscopy (TEM) of the cilia.
 In practice, the testing modalities used may be limited by local expertise and resources (Lucas et al., 2017; Shapiro et al., 2018; Shoemark et al., 2019).
 Although PCD refers to one syndrome, the phenotype can vary depending on the genotype (Shoemark et al., 2021).
-For example, individuals with mutations in RSPH1 always have normal cardiac situs because the associated protein is not relevant in embryonic nodal cilia (Lucas et al., 2020).
+For example, individuals with mutations in Radial spoke head 1 (RSPH1) always have normal cardiac situs because the associated protein is not relevant in embryonic nodal cilia (Lucas et al., 2020).